opws/opws-dataset/docs/fields.md

 - url: a URL (possibly linked) to the page to reset the password.
 - link: A link (without the URL visible) to reset the password.
 - token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.
+- temp: A temporary password to use for logging in.

 ## password.reset.token.expires